Auditing Sex/Gender Disparities in Emergency Triage with LLM-based Paired Comparisons: Methods

 Three variables from the test portion of the dataset (gender of patient, history of present illness, and past medical history) were selected and assembled into free-text strings.
-The \hyperlink{https://huggingface.co/mistralai/Mistral-Small-3.2-24B-Instruct-2506}{Mistral Small 24B v3.2 model} was used in a 7-shot learning configuration for automatic counterfactual pair generation.
-Seven manually-annotated examples of counterfactual pairs were included in the model instructions, after the system prompt.
-The model was instructed to change all references to patient gender/gender to the opposite gender while maintaining all other clinical information unchanged.
+The \href{https://huggingface.co/mistralai/Mistral-Small-3.2-24B-Instruct-2506}{Mistral Small 24B v3.2 model} was used in a 7-shot learning configuration for automatic gender-swapped pair generation.
+Seven manually-annotated examples of gender-swapped pairs were included in the model instructions, after the system prompt.
+The model was instructed to change all references to patient sex/gender to the opposite gender while maintaining all other clinical information unchanged.
 The model was instructed to respond in comma-separated format (gender of patient, history of present illness, past medical history), allowing storage of transformed data following the same structure as original data.
 The model, along with its prompt, was served locally using vLLM \cite{kwon2023efficient}.

 While the Mistral small model was selected for its balance between size and performance at the time of the execution of experiments, we believe any state-of-the-art reasoning model of similar or greater size could be used for this task.